-1. Address of Historic Resource (must comply with an Office of Property Assessment address)

-Street address: 3101 W. Passyunk Avenue

-Postal code: 19145 Councilmanic District: 2

-2. NAME OF HISTORIC RESOURCE

-Historic Name: The Point Breeze Gas Wo orks

-Current/Common Name:

-3. Type of Historic Resource

-⊠ Building ☐ Site ☐ Object

-4. PROPERTY INFORMATION

-Condition: excellent good ⊠ fair □ poor □ ruins

-Occupancy: occupied vacant ☐ under construction ☐ unknown

-Current use: Unknown

-5. BOUNDARY DESCRIPTION

-Please attach

-6. DESCRIPTION

-Please attach

-7. SIGNIFICANCE

-Please attach the Statement of Significance ce.

-Period of Significance (from year to year): from 1851 to 1929

-Date(s) of construction and/or alteration: Primary: 1851-59 with Additions

-Architect, engineer, and/or designer: John Chapman Cresson, Designer & Engineer (1806-1876)

-es per building.

-Original owner: The Philadelphia Gas Works

-Other significant persons:
+NOMINATION OF HISTORIC BUILDING, STRUCTURE, SITE, OR OBJECT PHILADELPHIA REGISTER OF HISTORIC PLACES PHILADELPHIA HISTORICAL COMMISSION Submit all attached materials on paper and in electronic form (cd, email, flash drive) Electronic files must be Word or Word compatible 1.
+Address of Historic Resource (must comply with an Office of Property Assessment address) Street address: 3101 W. Passyunk Avenue Postal code: 19145 Councilmanic District: 2 2.
+NAME OF HISTORIC RESOURCE Historic Name:The Point Breeze Gas Works Current/Common Name: 3.
+TYPE OF HISTORIC RESOURCE 4.
+PROPERTY INFORMATION Condition: □ excellent □ good ⊠ fair □ poor □ ruins Occupancy: □ occupied □ vacant □ under construction ⊠ unknown Current use: Unknown 5.
+BOUNDARY DESCRIPTION Please attach 6.
+DESCRIPTION Please attach 7.
+SIGNIFICANCE Please attach the Statement of Significance.
+Period of Significance (from year to year): from 1851 to 1929 Date(s) of construction and/or alteration: Primary: 1851-59 with Additions Architect, engineer, and/or designer: John Chapman Cresson, Designer &amp; Engineer (1806-1876) Builder, contractor, and/or artisan: Varies per building.
+Original owner: The Philadelphia Gas Works Other significant persons:

-CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development of the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the commun 8.
-Major Bibliographical References Please attach 9.
-Nominator Organization The Keeping Society of Philadelphia Date March 22, 2019 Name with Title_Oscar Beisert, Architectural Historian Email_Keeper@keepingphiladelphia org Street Address_1315 Walnut Street, Suite 320 Telephone_717.602.5002 City, State, and Postal CodePhiladelphia, PA 19107 Nominator $\square$ is $\square$ is not the property owner.
-PHC USE ONLY Date of Receipt: 14 May 2019 (revised) ☐ Correct-Complete ☐ Incorrect-Incomplete ☐ Date: 14 May 2020 Date of Notice Issuance: 15 May 2020 Property Owner at Time of Notice Name: City of Philadelphia Gas Works Address: Municipal Services Building, 10 th Floor, 1401 JFK Blvd City: Philadelphia State: PA Postal Code: 19102 Date(s) Reviewed by the Committee on Historic Designation: Date(s) Reviewed by the Historical Commission: Date of Final Action: ☐ Designated ☐ Rejected 12/3/18
+CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development of the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
+8. MAJOR BIBLIOGRAPHICAL REFERENCES Please attach 9.
+Nominator Organization The Keeping Society of Philadelphia Date March 22, 2019 Name with Title Oscar Beisert, Architectural Historian Email Keeper@keepingphiladelphia.org Street Address Walnut Street, Suite 320 Telephone 717.602.5002 City, State, and Postal Code Philadelphia, PA 19107 Nominator $\Box$ is $\Box$ is not the property owner.
+PHC USE ONLY Date of Receipt: 14 May 2019 (revised) Correct-Complete Incorrect-Incomplete Date: 14 May 2020 Date of Notice Issuance: 15 May 2020 Property Owner at Time of Notice Name: City of Philadelphia Gas Works Address: Municipal Services Building, 10 th Floor, 1401 JFK Blvd City: Philadelphia State: PA Postal Code: 19102 Date(s) Reviewed by the Committee on Historic Designation: 3 March 2021 Date(s) Reviewed by the Historical Commission: Date of Final Action: Date of Final Action: Designated Rejected 12/3/18